 Each month we recognize one volunteer who consistently demonstrates outstanding quality of work, quantity of work, customer service, dedication, and mission.
 Nominations come from staff, families, and other volunteers.
 Now it's time for one of our Volunteers of the Month to be given the honor of Volunteer of the Year!

 Ballots may be cast by any Nationwide Children's Hospital Employee, Staff Member or Volunteer.
-Voting will take place March 7 - March 21, 2016.
+Voting took place March 7 - March 21, 2016.
 The winner will be announced in April, which is National Volunteer Month.

 Melissa has been volunteering for more than a year and has dedicated more than 170 hours of service.
 Melissa serves as a mentor with Connecting Families and volunteers alongside the diabetes Social Workers.
 She has been the long term mentor for five different families whose children are newly diagnosed with diabetes, connecting them with one another for support.
 “She has been an invaluable member and without her the program would not be where it is today,” shares Bethany Glick and Meredith Brink.

 Jason has been a volunteer at Nationwide Children’s since January 2014 and has dedicated more than 160 hours of service.
 Hollie Johnson, a child life specialist, says, “Jason has been observed to be a superb volunteer from not only myself, but from the patients and families too!”
 Jason has shown a great level of comfort, allowing him to connect with patients and families that extended into various age groups.
 “Most college-aged men may be hesitant to hold and interact with babies; however Jason stepped up to the challenge and thrived,” adds Hollie.